loicpirez/BunProSync/README.md

-# WKBunProSync
+# BunProSync

-WKBunProSync is a tool for synchronizing your progress between WaniKani and BunPro.
+BunProSync is a tool for adding words to review in BunPro.

 ## Environment Variables